jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2018-03-17-add-frsky-xm-plus-to-wizard/index.md

   - 'upgrade'
   - 'wizard'
   - 'vtx'
-affiliate:
+  - 'xm+'
-  'Links to Banggood in this article are affiliate links and would support the blog if used to make a purchase.'
+affiliate: 'Links to Banggood in this article are affiliate links and would support the blog if used to make a purchase.'
-ogKeywords:
-  'frsky receiver, xm+, xm plus, xm+ receiver, taranis, taranis qx7, setup, transmitter, drone, quad, wizard x220, how to add frsky receiver, betaflight receiver configuration, '
+ogKeywords: 'frsky receiver, xm+, xm plus, xm+ receiver, taranis, taranis qx7, setup, transmitter, drone, quad, wizard x220, how to add frsky receiver, betaflight receiver configuration, '
-ogDescription:
-  'The Frsky XM+ receiver is an awesome little thing.
+ogDescription: 'The Frsky XM+ receiver is an awesome little thing.
 Coming in at only $14 it is a tiny, but full featured receiver for Taranis radios.
 This article describes how to add it to your Eachine Wizard x220'
 ogImage: './add-frsky-xm-plus-to-wizard-1.jpg'
 ---